H3lllfir3/URLInspector/README.md

 Feel free to use, modify, and distribute this code for personal and commercial use.

 ---

 With this README.md, you provide an overview of your URL Data Management CLI, its usage, and how to get started.
 Customize the installation and usage instructions based on your specific implementation details.
-Make sure to update the `<url>` placeholder with appropriate URLs and replace `your_username` with your GitHub username in the installation section.
+Make sure to update the `<url>` placeholder with appropriate URLs, replace `your_username` with your GitHub username in the installation section, and inform users to set up their Discord webhook URL in the `.env` file.